Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 To assign a status to a task, click on the status dropdown menu in that task’s row, and choose the status that applies to the task you’re working on.

-Delivering work on time is one sign of project perfection.
 Set clear expectations for your team by entering the deadline for each task in the Due Date column.

 Start by specifying which team or department will carry out the work using the Task Type column.
 Then pair each task with its rightful owner by entering the team member’s name into the Assigned to column.

-Staying on budget is just as important as finishing a project on time.
 Use the Hours Budgeted column to let team members know how much time has been budgeted for each task.

 Once a task is complete, log the time spent on it in the Actual Hours column.